 To touch the stars…

-The Auraria Early Learning Center is located at the 9th Street Park & Colfax Avenue.
+The Auraria Early Learning Center is located at 9th Street Park & Colfax Avenue (950 9th Street Park).

 The educational community consistently recognizes the Auraria Early Learning Center as a high quality, early childhood care and education program.
 All of the Center’s programs are fully licensed by the Colorado Department of Human Services.
 Additionally, the Center has a 4 out of 4 star rating by Qualistar.

 The Auraria Early Learning Center provides full and part time programs for children 12 months to 8 years old.
 It also provides a fully accredited kindergarten program and a summer camp program for children through age 8.
 The Center serves the students, faculty and staff of the Auraria campus that includes the Auraria Higher Education Center, Community College of Denver, Metropolitan State University of Denver and University of Colorado Denver.